A Thinking Person's Guide to America's National Parks

 The editors of A Thinking Person's Guide have created a detailed model syllabus for an introductory course titled "Introduction to America's National Park System: Managing the Natural and Cultural Heritage of a Changing Nation."

-ADVANCE PRAISE FOR A Thinking Person’s Guide to America's National Parks
+PRAISE FOR A Thinking Person’s Guide to America's National Parks

 “A beautiful road map to inspiring the next generation of park stewards.”
 Frank Dean, President & CEO, Yosemite Conservancy.